 I believe that company and team culture are vital aspects of any Agile team.
 Culture plays out in every day interactions from how we treat each other to how we conduct meetings.
 I have found it useful to help my teams come up with a Code of Conduct and Team Constitution to document the culture of the team.

-Culture are the behaviors that are rewarded or punished in your organization.
+Your culture reflects the behaviors that are rewarded or punished within your organization.
 A clear Code of Conduct and an accepted Constitution can help your team define their culture and make it easier for new people to integrate into the team.

 Team Code of Conduct

 This is an agreement for how the team will interact with each other.
-It is similar to a Bill of Rights that list the things the freedoms to which each member has a right.
+It is similar to a Bill of Rights that lists the things that every team member has a right to enjoy.
 Here are some examples from teams I’ve worked with in the past:

 - When we meet as a group, each individual will give total attention, without distraction, to the person speaking.